oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-open-api.md

 `@Operation` is basically a description of the REST end point itself, most of the attributes should be self explanatory.

-There is one useful attribute for the `@Operation` annotation which is the hidden attribute.
-If hidden is set to true, for example  `@Operation(hidden = true)` then this REST end point will not be included in the generated OpenAPI documentation.
+There is one useful attribute for the `@Operation` annotation which is the `hidden` attribute.
+If `hidden` is set to true, for example  `@Operation(hidden = true)` then this REST end point will not be included in the generated OpenAPI documentation.
 This means that you can hide some REST end points in a class without hiding all of them, so in effect a per method version of the `mp.openapi.scan.exclude.classes` property.

 `@APIResponse` defines what the results of the operation are, hopefully the responseCode indicates the HTTP status code this defines (more on different codes later) For reasons that are unclear this is defined as a String rather than a numeric code, or a StatusType value, I suspect this means you could use the response name rather than just the numeric code, but as most code generators would use the numeric value this seems a bit odd.

 The content attribute of the `@APIResponse` defines what the method returns, in this case an array of instances of ItemDetails.

 </b></details>
 ---

-Let's look at the updated REST APi description
+Let's look at the updated REST API description

 - Stop the existing instance of storefront